EHER/php-tools/README.md

 - [phpspec] - SpecBDD Framework for PHP
 - [phpunit] - The PHP Unit Testing framework
 - [phpwatch] - Command line client that allow you to run arbitrary shell commands whenever changes occur in a list of specified files
+- [phpmd] - PHPMD is a spin-off project of PHP Depend and aims to be a PHP equivalent of the well known Java tool PMD

 ##Install in 3 steps